-Mechanism of early Intervention: Early intervention begins by concentrating on the unique neuroplastic characteristics of the developing brain that render it especially receptive to early intervention.
-The brain's capacity to reorganize neural connectivity in response to specific environmental exposures or training is known as neuroplasticity.
+Mechanism of early Intervention: Early intervention begins by concentrating on the unique neuroplastic characteristics of the developing brain that render it especially receptive to early intervention.8 The brain's capacity to reorganize neural connectivity in response to specific environmental exposures or training is known as neuroplasticity.
 This ability is especially crucial in cases of brain injuries, where the brain may attempt to compensate for the functional impairment caused by the insult by forming new or altered neural connections.
-It is commonly known that the brain's plasticity peaks at birth and gradually decreases (yet still exists) over the course of life.

-Physiotherapy in NICU: Implementing a multidisciplinary collaboration approach is crucial to providing comprehensive care.
-The interdisciplinary team at the newborn critical care unit includes physiotherapists.
-Physiotherapy is also indicated in neonates with both neurological and Orthopeadic problems.
-A neonatal physiotherapist can recognize infants at risk of difficulties with movement or developmental challenges due to premature or traumatic birth.
-11 Premature babies have an unstable physiological condition that makes it difficult to initiate and sustain cardiopulmonary responses. makes it difficult to coordinate motor actions, and increases the chance of problems that could negatively impact the baby's growth development.
-Therefore, in a comprehensive multidisciplinary approach, getting physiotherapy and rehabilitation help in line with the baby's demands in the neonatal intensive care unit has a crucial role.
-12In neonatal intensive care facilities, physiotherapists treat infants using a combination of neuromuscular and chest physiotherapy.
+It is commonly known that the brain's plasticity peaks at birth and gradually decreases (yet still exists) over the course of life.8 physiotherapist can recognize infants at risk of difficulties with movement or developmental challenges due to premature or traumatic birth.11Premature babies have an unstable physiological condition that makes it difficult to initiate and sustain cardiopulmonary responses, makes it difficult to coordinate motor actions, and increases the chance of problems that could negatively impact the baby's growth and development.
+Therefore, in a comprehensive and multidisciplinary approach, getting physiotherapy and rehabilitation help in line with the baby's demands in the neonatal intensive care unit has a crucial role.12In neonatal intensive care facilities, physiotherapists treat infants using a combination of neuromuscular and chest physiotherapy.
 Assessing vital parameters like heart rate, respiratory rate, and partial pressure of oxygen saturation, or SpO2 was the primary emphasis of chest physical therapy.
 Airway clearance procedures, such as percussion, vibration, postural drainage, and airway suction, were the main emphasis of the treatment.
-The majority of physiotherapists in neuromuscular physiotherapy concentrated on therapeutic handling, positioning, passive range-ofmotion exercises, and parent education reference.
-13 Researchers have determined that early intervention programs, including kinesthetic stimulation or vestibular sensory system stimulation, have a positive impact on preterm new borns .
-For preterm babies, kinesthetic stimulation combined with massage aids with weight gain.
-14 Due to prolonged immobilization, lack of physical activity leads to demineralization and growth retardation of bone in newborns.
-Studies say that the range of motion exercises performed by therapist in different joints helps in increasing bone mineral density and weight gain in premature newborns.
-14One of the roles of the physical therapist is to improve the baby's oral motor control.
-The preterm infant has poor oral motor control related, in part, to weaker muscle tone around the mouth, less sensitivity and less tongue strength compared to the full-term infant.
-15 Oral sensory-motor stimulation is described as stroking or pressure on the peri- and intra-oral structures: the cheeks, lips, jaw, tongue, palate and gums, as well as nonnutritive suction of a pacifier.
-15
+The majority of physiotherapists in neuromuscular physiotherapy concentrated on therapeutic handling, positioning, passive range-of-motion exercises, and parent education reference.13Researchers have determined that early intervention programs, including kinesthetic stimulation or vestibular sensory system stimulation, have a positive impact on preterm new borns .
+For preterm babies, kinesthetic stimulation combined with massage aids with weight gain.14 Due to prolonged immobilization, lack of physical activity leads to demineralization and growth retardation of bone in newborns.
+Studies say that the range of motion exercises performed by therapist in different joints helps in increasing bone mineral density and weight gain in premature newborns.14One of the roles of the physical therapist is to improve the baby's oral motor control.
+The preterm infant has poor oral motor control related, in part, to weaker muscle tone around the mouth, less sensitivity and less tongue strength compared to the full-term infant.15 Oral sensory-motor stimulation is described as stroking or pressure on the peri- and intra-oral structures: the cheeks, lips, jaw, tongue, palate and gums, as well as nonnutritive suction of a pacifier.15